Faith? What is it?

 When Jesus spoke of faith as a mustard seed working wonders He meant exactly that.
 The faith Jesus referred to is the faith we have in God and such faith cannot be quantified; we either believe in God or we don't.
 James in his letter (James 1:8) described a person who doubted as being double-minded as they are thinking about two different things at the same time and unable make up their mind about anything.

 Without faith in God we are like a river cut off from its source that still expects to successfully complete its journey to the sea.
 St John Chrysostom maintained that faith unsupported by either prayer or scripture can be likened to a newly planted tree that can be uprooted with little or no effort as it is not yet grounded with a good root structure but when the tree is mature, having been regularly fed and watered during its life it is able to withstand the hardest buffeting from without.

 As with the tree that has its roots deep in rich soil, so with faith that has been constantly fed and watered by scripture and prayer to enable each and every one of us to see more clearly that which we believe.
 St Augustine of Hippo's explanation of the purpose of faith was, “Faith in Christ is to believe what we do not see; and the reward of this faith is to see what we believe”

 The more faith feeds on scripture and prayer the stronger it becomes and the more it is able to withstand any attack made upon it; and with certainty it will continue to spread its roots into the very soil of our soul to become a lasting and permanent part of who and what we are.

-Within its pages but hidden from the casual observer is LIFE in all its fullness but that life can only be revealed through words insofar as those words lead the reader to Christ.
+Within their pages but hidden from the casual observer is LIFE in all its fullness, but that life can only be revealed through words insofar as those words lead the reader to God through Christ.